lost-in-noise/Django_Blog_Application/README.md

 # Django Blog Application

-This project is a simple blog application built using Django.
-It allows you to create and filter blog posts by category, and manage them through the Django admin interface.
+This is a simple blog application built with Django.
+It allows users to view and filter blog posts by category, with post management available via the Django admin panel.

 ## Features
-- Create blog posts with a title, content, and category.
+- Home page displaying a list of blog posts.
 - Filter blog posts by category.
+- Display up to 10 blog posts per page.
-- Manage blog posts through the Django admin interface.
+- Manage blog posts through the Django admin panel (add, edit, delete).
+- Create, view, and filter blog posts.

 ## Prerequisites
 Before starting, make sure you have the following installed: